Angel1612/fylux.github.io/_posts/2017-07-05-Sparse_TSP.md

 The main idea of this variation of the problem is that you may not be able go from a certain node to another directly, but you can go across other nodes.

-However, this problem adds some complexity because in the standard TSP you will always be able to go directly to a node that you haven't visited yet.
+However, this variaton adds some complexity because in the standard TSP you will always be able to go directly to a node that hasn't been visited yet.
 Nevertheless, in the sparse variation you might reach a node where all the adjacent nodes have already been visited, so you have to return to one of the visited nodes to reach a node that haven't been visited yet.
-That's why you should be able to repeat nodes.
+That's why you should be able to repeat nodes in the tour.

 Alright, if you want to move between two non-adjacent nodes you should take the shortest path.
 For that task, you can use <a href="https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm">Dijkstra's Algorithm</a>.
 However, if you have to apply it for every node along the program execution it will have a big computational cost and it will add complexity to our tour construction algorithm.